 The Society of Civil War Historians (SCWH) is an association of scholars dedicated to exploring slavery, the sectional crisis, Civil War, emancipation, and reconstruction roughly from the 1830s through 1880.
 The society also looks at the legacies of the conflict that continue to have an impact on society today.
 SCWH’s mission is to encourage scholarly activity and academic exchange among historians, graduate students, and professionals who interpret history in museums, national parks, archives, and other public facilities.
 SCWH’s goal is to bring greater coherence to the historical field by encouraging the integration of social, military, political, and other forms of history and generally to promote the study of the Civil War era.

-Thavolia Glymph has won the George and Ann Richards Prize for the best article published in The Journal of the Civil War Era in 2013.
-Her article, “Rose’s War and the Gendered Politics of Slave Insurgency in the Civil War,” appeared in the December issue.
+Ted Maris-Wolf has won the George and Ann Richards Prize for the best article published in The Journal of the Civil War Era in 2014.
+His article, "Of Blood and Treasure" Recaptive Africans and the Politics of Slave Trade Suppression, appeared in the March issue.

 Ari Kelman and Tad Brown